sasounkr/sasounkr/README.md

 - 👋 Hi, I’m @sasounkr
-- 👀 I’m interested in ... something
+- 👀 I’m interested in ... conquering the world
-- 🌱 I’m currently learning ... something
+- 🌱 I’m currently learning ... how to defeat my enemies
-- 💞️ I’m looking to collaborate on ... something
+- 💞️ I’m looking to collaborate on ... military strategies
 - 📫 How to reach me ... messenger pigeon

 <!---